daviel/scoreboard/README.md

 ![](/scoreboard.png)

 A simple scoreboard that shows time and points designed to be used with a presenter.
 Use it in combination with a standard keyboard.
 This scoreboard is intended for a regular football match including overtime, half time and a second half with overtime.
 It is adaptive to every screen size and shows a log of the last three goals with their times.
 You can toggle the colors using the c key.
+You can also change the teams names by clicking on them and type in proper names for the home team and the guest team.

 |function|key|
 |--------|---|